The story of Fatma Begum, India’s first woman film director

 click:-films in 1951

 India's first talkie film was released at Bombay's Majestic cinema hall.
 It had seven songs and was 10,500 ft. long and ran for seven weeks.
-It was a costume drama and romantic film.

 The Story: